rikdata/rikdata.github.io/dashboard/README.md

 Depending on the type of saved queries, the app will allow various activities
 * You can navigate from the dashboard data to specific data.
 Ex: If you have created a query for all open Work Orders, then you can navigate to a specific work order from the dashboard result
-* You delete a record
+* You can delete a record
 * You can copy a record

 ## Search Dashboards